Gowiem/terraform-workshops/terraform-fundamentals/exercises/02/README.md

 }
 ```

-*Note: We don't have to have a variables.tf file–we could just as well put all variables, resources,
+*Note: We don't have to have a variables.tf file – we could just as well put all variables, resources,
 outputs, etc. into one file, but it's considered best practice to maintain different files for variables,
-outputs, and resources.*
+outputs, and resources.

 The name of the variable above would be `student_alias`.